bagrow/datatools/python/README.md

 Install
 =======

-    $ cd datatools/python
+    $ cd /some/dir/datatools/python
     $ sudo python setup.py install

 Note that `sudo` may not be needed.
-Be sure to rerun `setup.py` whenever the repository is updated
+Be sure to rerun `python setup.py install` whenever the repository is updated.

 Requirements
 ============